MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/process-focused-solution-implementation-lifecycle.md

 ## Operate

 After you go live, use your processes to **support and maintain** your solution.
-The process catalog helps you:
+The business process catalog helps you manage following tasks:

 - Reproduce and investigate any reported functional issues by following the standard process flow and steps.
 - Communicate and collaborate with your users and stakeholders using the process language and context when discussing the issues and solutions.